cankav/simple_websocket_example/README.md

 Contact
 --------------------
-Please let me know if you spot any errors or for any other reason: eposta@cankavaklioglu.name.tr
+Please let me know if you spot any errors or for any other reason